viniciusCornieri/bootcamp-rocketseat/module02/README.md

 The file responsible to load our model and connect with our database will be our `src/database/index.js`.

-## 13 Crypting the password with bcryptjs
+## 13 Encrypting the password with bcryptjs

 Install bcryptjs with;